What is coinsurance in property insurance?

 What’s the purpose of coinsurance?

-How NEXT helps small business owners with commercial property insurance
+How NEXT helps small business owners protect their property

 NEXT makes it fast, easy and affordable to get commercial property insurance to help protect your business.